dengwirda/jigsaw/README.md

 `BUILD_MODE` can be used to select different compiler configurations and should generally either be `Release` or `Debug`. `EXTRAS` can be used to pass additional compile-time arguments, for example `-- -j 4` will build in parallel on supported architectures.

 See `example.jig` for documentation on calling the command-line executables, and the headers in <a href="../master/inc/">`../jigsaw/inc/`</a> for details on the `API`.

-### `Using conda`

-`JIGSAW` is also available as a `conda` environment.
-To install and use, follow the steps below:

-    * Ensure you have conda installed.
-If not, consider miniconda as a lightweight option.
-    * Add conda-forge as a channel: conda config --add channels conda-forge
-    * Create a jigsaw environment: conda create -n jigsaw jigsaw

-Each time you want to use `JIGSAW` simply activate the environment using: `conda activate jigsaw`

-Once activated, the various `JIGSAW` command-line utilities will be available in your run path, `JIGSAW`'s shared library (`libjigsaw`) will be available in your library path and its include files in your include path.

 ### `CMD-line Examples`